chrisscott/iSpindel-multiservice/README.md

 ## Configuration

-Create a `config.json` file in the root of this project to configure the services to send your iSpindel data to.
-See [`config.example.json`](./config.example.json) for reference.
+Configuration is stored in JSON format.
 A minimal configuration to send iSpindel data to an http service would look something like:

 ```json
 {